xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 $Y$ is the outcome variable;

-$T$ is a continous variable which indicates the time passed from start of the observational period;
+$T$ is a continuous variable which indicates the time passed from start of the observational period;

 $D$ is a dummy variable indicating observation collected before ($D=0$) or after ($D=1$) the intervention;

-$P$ is a continuous variable indicating time passed since the intervention has occured (before intervention has occured $P$ is equal to $0$);
+$P$ is a continuous variable indicating time passed since the intervention has occurred (before intervention has occurred $P$ is equal to $0$);

 With $\epsilon$ representing a zero centered gaussian random error.